A NSW standard death certificate is the official certified copy of registration data held by the NSW Registry of Births, Deaths & Marriages.

 - If the death occurred 30 or more years ago and you don't need a certificate for official use, please refer to the Order a family history certificate transaction.

 - Make sure that the copies of the documents you have scanned or photographed are clear and easy to read.
-The file types can be TIFs, JPGs or PDFs.
+The file types can be TIFs, JPGs or PDFs (no spaces or dashes in the filename).

 - When your application form and payment is received you'll be sent a tax invoice to the email address you provided.
 You also have the option to print the summary page, or your entire application form.